Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Theoretical Analysis

 To demonstrate our analysis, we modify the widely studied benchmark BA2-Motifs \cite{luo2020parameterized}.
 As shown in Fig.~\ref{fig:mba2motif}, the dataset has two classes of graphs.
 The first class consists of graphs generated by taking the union of a Barabási-Albert (BA) graph \cite{albert2002statistical} and a house motif.
 The second class also has a BA graph as the base, which is optionally attached to a cycle motif with probability $q\in (0,1)$.
 Formally, let $P_{G_{ba}}$ be a probability distribution of BA graphs, let $G_{h}$ represent the house motif subgraph, with five nodes and six edges, and let $G_{c}$ represent the cycle motif with five nodes and five edges.
 Graphs with label 0 are of the form $G_{ba}\cup G_{h}$, {\em i.e.}, attach $G_{h}$ to $G_{ba}$, where $G_{ba}\sim P_{G_{ba}}$.
 Graphs with label 1 can either be $G_{ba}$ or $G_{ba}\cup G_{c}$, with probabilities $1-q$ and $q$, respectively.

-We consider two types of edge-dropping-based augmentations as follows. \begin{itemize}[leftmargin=*] \item \textbf{Semantics-Agnostic Augmentation ($P^{sa}_{G'|G}$).} Each edge in a graph is dropped independently with a probability $p\in (0,1)$.\\ \item \textbf{Semantics-Preserving Augmentation ($P^{sp}_{G'|G}$).} Each edge in the BA graph $G_{ba}$ and the cycle motif $G_c$ is dropped with probability $p$, but the edges of the house motif $G_h$ are left unchanged. \end{itemize}
+We consider two types of edge-dropping-based augmentations as follows. \begin{itemize}[leftmargin=*] \item \textbf{Semantics-Agnostic Augmentation ($P^{sa}_{G'|G}$).} Each edge in a graph is dropped independently with a probability $p\in (0,1)$. \item \textbf{Semantics-Preserving Augmentation ($P^{sp}_{G'|G}$).} Each edge in the BA graph $G_{ba}$ and the cycle motif $G_c$ is dropped with probability $p$, but the edges of the house motif $G_h$ are left unchanged. \end{itemize}

+Next, we use {\em empirical contrastive learner} (ECL), which is a generalized notion of the aforementioned encoders $f_\mathrm{enc}^{\mathrm{sp}}$ and $f_\mathrm{enc}^{\mathrm{sa}}$, to analyze the downstream classification errors using their output embeddings.
+Note that the proposed \ours-GRL method is an instance of the $f_\mathrm{enc}^{\mathrm{sp}}$ encoder.

-To theoretically evaluate the fundamental performance limits of contrastive learning mechanisms under semantics-agnostic and semantics-preserving augmentations, in Appendix \ref{sec:app:proof}, we introduce the concept of an {\em empirical contrastive learner} (ECL).
-At a high level, an ECL aims to assign similar embeddings to graphs that are deemed similar by an underlying distance measure.
-It first partitions the training set into at most $\kappa$ clusters based on a distance measure $d(G,G')$, and then assigns embeddings such that graphs within the same cluster have similar embeddings and graphs in different clusters have maximally discriminative embeddings.
-In our analysis of the BA2-Motifs benchmark, we consider the distance measure $d_c(G,G')$ which is equal to the absolute difference in the number of cycles in graphs $G$ and $G'$.
+An ECL aims to learn similar embeddings of graphs that are deemed similar by some selected distance measure.
+Equivalently, suppose the graphs can be partitioned into at most $\kappa=2$ clusters based on a distance measure $d_c$, the goal of an ECL is to learn graph embeddings such that graphs within the same cluster have similar embeddings.
+To quantify the similarity of graph pairs, we define a distance measure $d_c(G,G')$ as the absolute difference in the number of cycles in graphs $G$ and $G'$.
 For instance, $d_c(G_c,G_h)=2$ since the cycle motif has one cycle and the house motif has three cycles.

-The following theorem, whose proof is deferred to Appendix \ref{sec:app:proof}, shows that under semantics-preserving augmentation $P^{sp}_{G'|G}$, the ECL can successfully cluster the graphs according to their labels, resulting in zero classification error.
-In contrast, under semantics-agnostic augmentation $P^{sa}_{G'|G}$, the ECL fails to cluster the graphs effectively, leading to an error rate close to $\frac{q}{2}$.
+With this distance measure as an instance, the following theorem, whose proof is deferred to Appendix A , shows that under semantics-preserving augmentation $P^{sp}_{G'|G}$, the ECL can successfully learn graph embeddings such that the same labeled graphs belong to the same cluster.
+Using such embeddings for classification leads to zero classification error.
+In contrast, under semantics-agnostic augmentation $P^{sa}_{G'|G}$, the ECL fails to learn graph embeddings with such a property, leading to an error rate close to $\frac{q}{2}$.